SAP-docs/abap-platform-trial-image/README.md

 - 16GB for Docker Desktop
 - 170GB disk for Docker Desktop

-<h1><a id="usage">Usage</a></h1>
+<h1><a id="installation">Installation</a></h1>

-To be able to start the system you must agree to SAP DEVELOPER License which will be presented to you when you start the docker container.
+Note: To be able to start the system you must agree to SAP DEVELOPER License which will be presented to you when you start the docker container.

-<h2><a id="installation">Installation</a></h2>

-Before your start, please make sure you have assigned enough disk space to your Docker set up.
+Before you start, please make sure you have assigned enough disk space to your Docker set up.
 The image has around 23GB of size when compressed and >53GB after decompressing.
-It would be frustrating to lose plenty of time downloading the image to only find out docker does not have enough disk space to unpack the image.
+It would be frustrating to lose time downloading the image to only find out docker does not have enough disk space to unpack the image.

 To be able to successfully run the system, it's necessary to assign at least 16GB RAM to Docker Desktop.